matrix-org/matrix-spec-proposals/content/appendices.md

 ## Conventions for Matrix APIs

-This section is intended primarily to guide those adding new APIs to the Matrix protocol.
-It sets out guidelines which API designers should seek to follow when adding new APIs.
+This section is intended primarily to guide API designers when adding to Matrix, setting guidelines to follow for how those APIs should work.
 This is important to maintain consistency with the Matrix protocol, and thus improve developer experience.

-### HTTP Endpoint and JSON property naming
+### HTTP endpoint and JSON property naming

 The names of the API endpoints for the HTTP transport follow a convention of using underscores to separate words (for example `/delete_devices`).